-b) There is a credit for 25 percent of the cost of providing day care information and referral services to employees.

-c) There is a credit for a portion of the cost of setting up a day care facility to be used by the taxpayer's employees' dependents.
-This credit was only for facilities placed in service by the end of 2005, with the credit being claimed over the next ten years.
-2014 is the last year when this credit may be claimed.
+- There is a credit for a portion of the cost of providing day care services to employees' dependents.
+This credit is 25 percent of the cost of daycare or daycare assistance with a limit of \$1,575 per employee receiving the assistance.
+The assistance must meet requirements in federal law for being considered a non-taxable fringe benefit rather than part of the employees' compensation. - There is a credit for 25 percent of the cost of providing daycare information and referral services to employees. - There is a credit for a portion of the cost of setting up a daycare facility to be used by the taxpayer's employees' dependents.
+This credit was only for facilities placed in service by the end of 2005, with the credit being claimed over a ten-year period.
+The last year when this credit could be claimed was 2014.

 Individuals may claim the credits directly as the owner of a sole-proprietor business or may claim their share of credits claimed by a pass-through entity.
 If the credit is more than the taxpayer's liability, the excess credit is not refunded.
-The credits for day care assistance may be carried forward up to five years.
-The credit for day care facility costs may be carried forward within the ten year period for claiming the credit.
+The credits for daycare assistance may be carried forward up to five years.
+The credit for day care facility costs may be carried forward within the ten-year period for claiming the credit.
 There is no recapture provision.

-The 1989 Legislature created the credit for 15 percent of expenditures for providing day care services with a limit of \$1,250 per employee receiving benefits.
+The 1989 Legislature created the credit for 15 percent of expenditures for providing daycare services with a limit of \$1,250 per employee receiving benefits.
 The 1991 Legislature (HB 543) increased the credit to 20 percent of costs and allowed a partial credit when part of the cost counts as compensation.
 Amendments made by the 1993 Legislature as part of a major revision of the income tax (HB 671) were voided in 1994 by a referendum, and amendments in 1997 (SB 36) were just cleanup.
-The 2001 Legislature (HB 623) increased the day care assistance credit to 25 percent of costs with a limit of \$1,575 per employee and added the credits for day care referral and for day care facilities.
+The 2001 Legislature (HB 623) increased the daycare assistance credit to 25 percent of costs with a limit of \$1,575 per employee and added the credits for daycare referral and for day care facilities.